 Mars moved into Aries – a landscape he rules – on June 28th for a very extended stay in his home realm.
 Usually Mars spends an average of 2 months in a sign, but Mars stations retrograde on September 9th.
 Mars doesn’t leave Aries, to enter Taurus, until January 6th 2021 – Mars is in Aries for 6 months.

-Mars retrograde is a fairly rare occurence – the least frequent retrograde of all the planets – happening around every two years and two months.
+Mars retrograde is a fairly rare occurrence – the least frequent retrograde of all the planets – happening around every two years and two months.
 The last Mars retrograde was from June 26th 2018 (9 Aquarius) to August 27th 2018 (28 Capricorn).

 In Greek mythology Mars was Ares, the God of War.
 Mars is assertive, courageous and competitive, he illustrates our own motivations – what ignites us and how we take action.
 During Mars retrograde the red planet is closer to earth, smouldering and eye-catching.
 A proximity that both correlates with, and brings a visible reminder, that our actions – past and present – are surfacing in potent ways.